Quantitative characterization of finite simple groups: a complement: Abstract

 \section{Abstract}

 In this paper, we summarize the work on the characterization of finite simple groups and the study on finite groups with ``the set of element orders" and ``two orders" (the order of group and the set of element orders).
 Some related topics, and the applications together with their generalizations are also discussed.
+The original version of this article was published in Chinese in the journal Scientia Sinica Mathematica, no.53(2023), pp.931-952.
+This revised and expanded version has corrected several errors and added quite a few contents.
+Especially, it is pointed that this work has applications in mathematics and computational complexity theory.